mohan-ananth/mohan-ananth.github.io/_publications/publications.md

 Conference presentations
 ======

+**Mohan Ananth** and Mario F. Trujillo, Large-scale instabilities observed in the breakup of high-speed 3D cylindrical jets injected into quiescent gas, Institute for Liquid Atomization and Spray Systems, 2024.

+**Mohan Ananth** and Mario F. Trujillo, Large-scale instabilities in the breakup of liquid sheets, Institute for Liquid Atomization and Spray Systems, 2023.

+Chia-Wei Kuo, **Mohan Ananth**, Andrea Strzelec and Mario F. Trujillo, VoFLE simulations to model UWS spray evaporation, ASME-ICEM, 2022.

 **Mohan Ananth** and Mario F. Trujillo, Study of large scale modes in the break-up of 2D planar jets, Institute for Liquid Atomization and Spray Systems, 2022.

-Chia-Wei Kuo, **Mohan Ananth**, Andrea Strzelec and Mario F. Trujillo, VoFLE simulations to model UWS spray evaporation, ASME-ICEM, 2022.

-**Mohan Ananth** and Mario F. Trujillo, Large-scale instabilities in the breakup of liquid sheets, Institute for Liquid Atomization and Spray Systems, 2023.